dm1sh/dm1sh/resume.md

 ## About me

 17-years old programmer specialized in web development.
 I'm also interested in Linux and have some projects written in C. I study programming since 2017.
 Except it, I also take part in CTF competitions and hackathons, contribute to open source projects.
 I do photography and play board games as a hobby.
-At the moment, I am a high school student in Ugra Physics and Maths Lyceum.
+At the moment, I am a bachelor student in Saint Petersburg Electrotechnical University "LETI".

 ## Specialization